 Face to face and online courses will prepare you to become a teacher.
 Our program focuses on STEM instruction, student wellness and wellbeing in addition to teacher wellness and wellbeing.

 By senior year, students are in the field at least one day a week districts such as Cedar Hill ISD, Dallas ISD, De Soto ISD, Garland ISD, Grand Prairie ISD, Irving ISD, Lancaster ISD, Mesquite ISD, and Uplift Education.

 Want to know how to become a math teacher?
 Review the program course catalogue or connect with a pre-admissions advisor on questions about requirements and transfers

 Requirements for becoming a Middle Grades Math Teacher are admission and completion of the teacher education program, a semester of student teaching, a criminal background check, and passing your certification exams.

 Learn More: Connect with MATH 4-8/ESL Program Coordinator Dr. Gwen Johnson, or learn more about certification testing

 What are the job prospects?

-Why a teaching degree?
+Why a teacher degree?

 A teacher degree with certification is an investment in a stable career with benefits.
 Some become a teacher and stay teaching.
-Others advance by becoming a master reading or math teacher, instructional coach, curriculum writer, or even, administrator.
+Others advance by becoming a master math teacher, instructional coach, curriculum writer, or even, administrator.
 After successfully teaching over several years, others take their skills outside of schools to become tutors, educational sales reps, consultants, business owners, or policy advisors.
 Learn more about career paths and design a roadmap